Siouxland Forecast: April 11, 2020

 And tonight, we will continue to see light showers overnight with winds picking up from the northeast as we fall to a low of 33 by tomorrow morning.

-As always, tune into KCAU 9 News tonight at 6 and 10 p.m. to see how much snow we could see tomorrow and if warmer weather is in sight for Siouxland.
+As always, tune into KCAU 9 News tonight at 10 p.m. to see how much snow we could see tomorrow and if warmer weather is in sight for Siouxland.